-The Levelling Sea by Philip Marsden
+The Levelling Sea

 One of the abiding mysteries and fascinations of history is how small states and cities can emerge from obscurity into world significance.
 How did Rome come to dominate the bulk of the then-known world?
 How did the Dutch and the Portuguese create globe-spanning empires?
 Why did Britain end up with an empire that reached from London to New Zealand?